 These are the six types of investment fees you should check: ratio of expenses or internal expenses.
 Setting up a mutual fund costs money.
 Investment management fees or investment advisory fees.
 Annual account fee or custody fee.

+Additionally, if you're looking to invest in gold, you should also check the fees associated with setting up a Gold backed IRA account.
 Some mutual funds charge investors an initial or secondary charging fee.
 Freight fees are sales charges that are charged when you buy stocks (initial load fees) or when you sell shares (rear-loading fees).
 A typical initial fee in the mutual fund industry is 5.75% of the amount invested.
 These are some of the most common commission structures you'll encounter when partnering with an investment manager or financial advisor.

 In a more traditional payment method, you can pay a lower percentage, but pay trading fees or fees separately.
 Vanguard index funds, for example, are known for charging extremely low fees, while Fidelity offers some index funds with a zero spending ratio.
 Management fees, whether paid as a mutual fund spending ratio or as fees paid to a financial advisor, usually range from 0.01% to more than 2%.
 Essentially, management fees are the cost of managing your investment or investments in a professional manner.